garfix/nli-go/doc/remarks-2020.md

 Only if no match was found using the queue, will the range be matched with the knowledge bases without a key constraint.

-This is the basic idea; I expect there will need to made some adjustments to make this work.
+This is the basic idea; I expect there will need to be made some adjustments to make this work.

 # 2020-01-11